 - Establishment of Kankrej cattle breeding farm, Kodamdesar, Bikaner

-- Establishment of state level feed and fooder analysis laboratory for quality assurance in feeding of animals for sustainable Animal production in Rajasthan, Bikaner
+- Establishment of state-level feed and fooder analysis laboratory for quality assurance in the feeding of animals for sustainable Animal production in Rajasthan, Bikaner

-- Establishment of Veterinary University Training & Research Centre in selected district of Rajasthan, Bikaner
+- Establishment of Veterinary University Training & Research Centre in the selected district of Rajasthan, Bikaner

-- Assessment of occurrence of various diseases in Camel prevailing in arid and semi ard region of Rajasthan State using pathological diagnostic tools and development of field based diagnostic/sampling technologies for identification of Camel diseases., CVAS, Bikaner
+- Assessment of occurrence of various diseases in Camel prevailing in the arid and semi-arid region of Rajasthan State using pathological diagnostic tools and development of field-based diagnostic/sampling technologies for identification of Camel diseases., CVAS, Bikaner

-- Establishment of Live Demonstration models of diversified Livestock Production systems for motivating adaption to enhancing Agricultural Income, CVAS, Bikaner
+- Establishment of Live Demonstration models of diversified Livestock Production systems for motivating adaption to enhance Agricultural Income, CVAS, Bikaner

 - Centre for Etheno Veterinary Practice & Alternative Medicines at CVAS, Bikaner